About Our Project - Project Activities

 2013 Laptop Deployment

-Updates about our latest trip to Lesotho and expansion to Kokobe Primary coming soon!
+Information about our 2013 trip to Lesotho and expansion to Kokobe Primary coming soon

 2011 Laptop Deployment

 Janissa traveled to Lesotho from November to December.
 She put in extra wiring to charge up to 40 laptops at a time and discovered that the current solar system was not operating to full potential due to shade from a nearby tree.
 Janissa also upgraded all 86 xo laptops at Nohana and added some software, including a math program that kids and teachers love.
 It turned out that the laptops were not being used very often, so Matlabe will start keeping a log of computer use and scheduling computer times for each class.
 Even so, students were taking them home regularly and showing their families how to use them.
 When Janissa arrived, Matlabe had already chosen a school and begun laying the groundwork for expansion.
 Janissa went with several teachers to visit the school - Kokobe primary.
 She took two xo laptops and individual solar panels with her and everyone at Kokobe was very excited about the project.